microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 TeachingTip will leverage the existing APIs used by Windows Notifications.

+To provide targeted tip context for Narrator users, a targeted TeachingTip will inject the name of its target before the tip's title to be read together by Narrator.

 | State | Action |
 |:---|:---|
 | Tip appears | Narrator will say "Click Up to move to new notifcation from" + App Name + Tip Contents |